-We look forward to reading your work.
 We publish one story per month as our Featured piece.
 We will also periodically seek to publish one story in a new section - "Introducing" - which will be a showcase for excellent new writers; that is, writers for whom this is their first published piece.
 In both cases we are looking for the best, carefully crafted, deeply considered work.

-When we are open, we accept submissions via Submittable (link below).
+We accept submissions via Submittable (link below).
 Please do not email your story unless using our Critique Service.

 Before you submit, please note the following guidelines:

 1. We accept fiction between 500 and 5,000 words.
 We have wide-ranging tastes and have happily published traditional character-driven stories next to non-conformist work of extraordinary innovation.
 We admire and love poets and memoirists, but can’t accept poetry or life writing.
 The boundaries can be blurred in hybrid forms and that’s great; if you feel your hybrid piece qualifies as fiction, send it in.
 We might disagree in the end, but we’ll admire your bravado.

 2. We accept submissions from the UK, Europe, the Commonwealth and every other country except for the USA.
 We are sorry to exclude the excellent work of our US friends, but in order to manage the volume of submissions, we've had to close this door for now.
 And of course there are many, many wonderful US literary journals to which such authors can submit.

 3. Format: Please use a widely accessible format such as .doc, .docx, .rtf, .pdf or .odt.
 Use a standard font like Times New Roman or Calibri or Arial, 11/12pt – unless the story itself dictates different formatting.
 You can include page numbers or not, double-space or not, but please give us reasonable margins.
 Just make it readable.